Mosquitoes in Costa Rica: Diseases, Symptoms & Protection

-In this blog, I will tell you about the disease that can be transmitted through mosquitoes in Costa Rica, how you recognize them, what the symptoms are, how to prevent infections, and how to cure them.
+In this article, you will learn which diseases mosquitoes can transmit in Costa Rica, how to recognize them, what symptoms occur, how to prevent infection, and how these diseases are treated.

 Dengue

-Dengue fever is transmitted by the Aedes aegypti and Aedes albopictus mosquito.
-They live mostly in cities, and the larvae develop in puddles that are, for example, in flowerpots, empty cans, and car tires.
-This is the reason why there is a higher risk of an infection during the rainy season in Costa Rica.
+Dengue fever is transmitted by the Aedes aegypti and Aedes albopictus mosquitoes.
+They mainly live in urban areas.
+Their larvae develop in standing water, such as in flower pots, empty cans, or car tires.
+This is why the risk of infection is higher during the rainy season in Costa Rica.

-So, if you are in the Central Valley during this time (San José, Heredia, or Alajuela), avoid sitting in gardens without mosquito repellent.
+If you are staying in the Central Valley (San José, Heredia, or Alajuela) during this time, you should avoid sitting in gardens without mosquito protection.

-The other type causes a dangerous shock, resulting in high fever, anxiety, cold sweat, palpitations, platelet, and blood clotting disorders, which can be life-threatening.
-With treatment, the survival rate is 99%.
+- Severe form: can lead to a dangerous shock accompanied by high fever, anxiety, cold sweats, heart rhythm disturbances, and blood clotting disorders.
+This form can be life-threatening, but with treatment, the survival rate is about 99%.

 Zika